d-e-a-n-f/saga-bus/README.md

 ## Production Setup

-For production, use RabbitMQ and PostgreSQL:
+For production, use a durable transport and persistent store:

+### RabbitMQ + PostgreSQL

 ```typescript
 import { RabbitMqTransport } from "@saga-bus/transport-rabbitmq";